-Almost 20 years ago, I graduated from the Western Business School, at the time is was clearly ranked in the Top 20 in the world for Business Schools.
-At one point, I remember reading we were the top ranked non-US school.
-At the time, Western positioned itself as the “Harvard of Canada” and it was clearly the best business school in Canada.
-Harvard was HBS, Western was WBS.
-Harvard was the #1 publisher of cases, Western was the #2 publisher.
-It was the hardest to get into and the easiest to get out of, with a high paying, upwardly mobile job.
-The alumni were the who’s who of Canadian business and was infiltrating the US business landscape as well.
-The most miraculous thing is the tuition was only $2,300 per year, with over 90% of the tuition funded by the government.
-But students now pay $70,000 for an MBA, and some the most recent rankings have Western #78 in the world.
+Almost 20 years ago, I graduated from the Western Business School.
+At the time, it was ranked in the Top 20 in the world for Business Schools.
+At one point, I remember reading we were the top-ranked non-US school.
+At the time, Western positioned itself as the “Harvard of Canada,” and it was the best business school in Canada.
+Harvard was HBS; Western was WBS.
+Harvard was the #1 publisher of cases; Western was the #2 publisher.
+Western was the hardest to get into and the easiest to get out of with a high paying, and an upwardly mobile job.
+The alumni were the who’s who of Canadian business and were infiltrating the US business landscape as well.
+The most miraculous thing is that I paid a tuition of only $2,300 per year in 1994.
+It was a public institution with over 90% of the tuition funded by the government.
+However, students now pay $90,000 for an MBA, and some the most recent rankings have Western #78 in the world

-There were two major trends in business schools that happened in the 1980s and 1990s.
+There were two significant trends in business schools that happened in the 1980s and 1990s.

 - The first was the trend of putting a cute little name on the school.
-Dartmouth became Tuck, Duke became Fuqua, Virginia became Darden and so on.
-Yet, Harvard remained the Harvard Business School.
+Dartmouth became Tuck; Duke became Fuqua, Virginia became Darden and so on.
+Harvard remained the Harvard Business School.
 Coincidently, sports arenas followed a similar annoying trend.

 - Business Schools started to become obsessed with Magazine rankings.
-The rankings forced business schools to move from “Sweat Shop B-School” to “Adventure Camp B-School”.
-Instead of the dreaded 48 finance assignment, schools were sending students on white water rafting trips.
+The rankings forced business schools to move from “Sweat Shop B-School” to “Adventure Camp B-School.”
+Instead of the dreaded 48-hour finance assignment, schools were sending students on white water rafting trips.

 Western took a $16 Million cheque from a wealthy family and changed the name from the Western Business School (WBS) to The Richard Ivey School of Business.
-(TRISOB–actually no one every used the acronym) When you are the clear #1 brand in your market, does i it make sense to change your name?
+(TRISOB– no one ever used the acronym) When you are the clear #1 brand in your market, does it make sense to change your name?
 I’d bet my beloved Marketing Professor Roger Moore would have convinced our class that it was a crazy thing to do.
-I’m not sure if they were happy with the last name of “Ivey” finally getting them in to the “Ivy” league, but the spelling difference does make it just plain weird.
+I’m not sure if they were happy with the last name of “Ivey” finally getting them into the “Ivy” league, but the spelling difference does make it just plain weird.

 Strategy is all about choices, and Western made the wrong choices.